Abandoned & Little-Known Airfields:

 Thanks to Steve Cruse for providing information about Clear Lake.

-The earliest photo which has been located of Pearland Airport was a 1957 aerial view.
+The earliest photo which has been located of Pearland Airport was a 10/3/53 aerial view (which Av Edidin found in 2022 framed in a hamburger joint across the street).

-It depicted the field as having 5 runways, with numerous hangars along the west & north sides of the field.
+It depicted Pearland as having 3 runways, with numerous hangars along the west side.

 The operators were listed as Guinn Flying Service, Jackson Flying Service, and Brockman Aero.